Kaiyrly/eb-1a/1-process/README.md

 It may be longer for others,
 I just look perfectly healthy.

-The paper with my addresses, email, and phone was not actually needed.
+The paper with my addresses, email and phone was not actually needed.
 Had I forgotten it
 I could just write it on a paper